-We provide everything needed for a successful hip replacement recovery at Nuffield Health Wessex Hospital in Hampshire.
+We provide everything needed for a successful hip replacement recovery at Nuffield Health Wessex Hospital near Southampton.
 After your operation is completed by our expert consultants, your journey will be guided by our onsite physiotherapy team.
-Read more…

 Why choose Wessex Hospital for my hip replacement surgery?

 We offer an unrivalled end-to-end orthopaedics service at Nuffield Health Wessex Hospital.
 From experienced surgeons and dedicated nursing team to our outstanding rehabilitation facilities, the Wessex is Hampshire's number one private hospital for hip replacement surgery.